WebCabin/wcDocker/README.md

      ```
      new wcDocker(domNode, {themePath: 'New/theme/folder'});
      ```
- - All wcDocker.DOCK, wcDocker.EVENT, and wcDocker.ORIENTATION enumerations have changed slightly, instead of each being one variable, they are broken into objects.
+ - All `wcDocker.DOCK`, `wcDocker.EVENT`, and `wcDocker.ORIENTATION` enumerations have changed slightly, instead of each being one variable, they are broken into objects.

      ```
      // OLD format...